jon-brandy/hackthebox/Categories/Machines/Timelapse/README.md

 encoded in the PEM format.
 The contents of a PEM file are encoded using Base64 encoding and are enclosed between "-----BEGIN CERTIFICATE-----" and "-----END CERTIFICATE-----" (or a similar marker depending on the type of data).

 However, the extension is not a must to .pem, can be anything.
-But I prefer .pem.
+But I prefer .pem, because it helps me understand what type of file am I dealing with.
 ```

 ```